Religion in North Korea: North Korean anti-religion campaigns and contrary views

 Contrary to the common western view, it appears that North Korean leaders exhibited toleration to Christians who were supportive of Kim Il-sung and his version of socialism.
-Presbyterian minister Gang Ryang Uk served as vice president of the DPRK from 1972 until his death in 1982, and Kim Chang Jun, an ordained Methodist minister, became vice chairman of the Supreme People's Assembly.
+Presbyterian minister Kang Yang Wook served as vice president of the DPRK from 1972 until his death in 1982, and Kim Chang Jun, an ordained Methodist minister, became vice chairman of the Supreme People's Assembly.
 They were buried in the exalted Patriots' Cemetery, and many other church leaders received national honors and medals.
 It appears that the government allowed the house churches in recognition of the Christians' contribution to the building of the socialist nation.

 Another study by Kim Hwan Soo pointed out that Jaegaseung, a Buddhist community in northeastern Korea, were forced to relinquish their monastic identity under the orders of Kim Il-sung.

 Religion was attacked in the ensuing years as an obstacle to the construction of communism, and many people abandoned their former religions in order to conform to the new reality.
 On the basis of accounts from the Korean War as well as information from defectors, an interpretation has held that the North Korea was the second country (after Albania) to have completely eradicated religion by the 1960s.

 Other interpretations have thought that they do represent genuine faith communities that survived the persecutions.
 An interpretation has considered that these religious communities may have been believers who genuinely adhered to Marxism–Leninism and the leadership of Kim Il-sung, thus ensuring their survival.
 This interpretation has been supported by recent evidence gathered that has shown that the North Korean government may have tolerated the existence of up to 200 pro-communist Christian congregations during the 1960s, and by the fact that several high-ranking people in the government were Christians and they were buried with high honours (for instance Kang Yang Wook was a Presbyterian minister who served as vice president of North Korea from 1972 to 1982, and Kim Chang Jun was a Methodist minister who served as vice chairman of the Supreme People's Assembly).
 Differing interpretations often agree on the disappearance of religion under Kim Il-sung in the first few decades of his rule.
 The government never made an open public policy statement about religion, leading to unresolved speculation among scholars as to what exactly the government's position was at any point in time.

 Freedom of religion in the 2020s

+Article 256 of North Korea's criminal law stipulates that anyone who engages in superstitious practices shall be sentenced to a labor discipline camp.
+Articles 23 and 29 of the Reactionary Ideology and Culture Rejection Act explicitly prohibit the dissemination of superstition.

 In 2023, the country was scored zero out of 4 for religious freedom; as of May 2021, Christian Solidarity Worldwide estimated that almost 200,000 people were held in prison camps, mainly due to their Christian beliefs.

 In the same year, the country was ranked as the worst place in the world to be a Christian.